$0 United States University Admissions Framework — The Step-by-Step System for Getting Your Homeschooler from Transcript to Acceptance Letter

 Some of those tabs say the SAT is optional.
 Others say it's required again — but only at certain schools, and only for homeschoolers, and the list changed last month.
 One blog post from 2021 says you don't need accreditation.
 A Reddit thread from last week says a parent's transcript got rejected because it wasn't "official."
 You're not even sure what makes a transcript official when you're the one who grades the papers, teaches the lessons, and signs the document.

-What's Inside the Framework
+What's Inside the Admissions Translation System

 The Complete Transcript Builder